 Measurement-Based Health Care

 Regular and systematic collection of a patient’s symptoms promotes evidence-based care.
-Valid and reliable assessment tools are used throughout the course of treatment and deliver vital information to providers.
+Valid and reliable assessment tools are used throughout the course of treatment and deliver vital information to providers to inform the effectiveness of treatment plans.
 Assessments address symptoms occurring in most common behavioral health conditions, including:

 - Bipolar disorder